 Persistent tinnitus is a common symptom in the general population.
 About ten percent of the population hear it all of the time and one percent are sufficiently distressed about it to seek help.

 The noise is described in a variety of ways: buzzing, rumbling, hissing, and ringing are common descriptions.
-Occasionally it is a pulsating noise.
+Occasionally it is a pulsating noise suggesting a vascular origin.

 Causes of tinnitus

 Tinnitus is not a diagnosis.
 Instead, it is a symptom of an underlying problem.
 For our course in Swansea the following diseases are associated with tinnitus: